Core Sadness vs. Wounded SadnessBy Dr. Margaret Paul

 April 05, 2010

-Discover the vast difference between core sadness and wounded sadness, and what causes each.
+Discover the vast difference between two very different kinds of sadness, and what causes each.

 Very often, in my work with my clients, when I ask them what they are feeling they say, "I feel sad."
 Often, they do not know why they feel sad.